Robert III of Scotland: Early life

 On 31 May 1367, the Steward resigned the earldom of Atholl to John, who by this time was already married to Annabella Drummond, the daughter of the queen's deceased brother, Sir John Drummond.
 David II reinforced the position of John and Annabella by providing them with the Earldom of Carrick on 22 June 1368 and the tacit approval of John as the king's probable heir.
-A Stewart succession was suddenly endangered when David II had his marriage to Margaret annulled in March 1369 leaving the king free to remarry and with the prospect of a Bruce heir.
+A Stewart succession was suddenly endangered when David II had his marriage to Margaret annulled in March 1369, leaving the king free to remarry and with the prospect of a Bruce heir.

 On 22 February 1371, David II (who was preparing to marry the Earl of March's sister, Agnes Dunbar) unexpectedly died, presumably to the relief of both John and his father.
-Robert was crowned at Scone Abbey on 27 March 1371 and before this date had given John — now styled Steward of Scotland — the ancestral lands surrounding the Firth of Clyde.
+Robert was crowned at Scone Abbey on 27 March 1371, and before this date, he had given John — now styled Steward of Scotland — the ancestral lands surrounding the Firth of Clyde.
 How the succession was to take place was first entailed by Robert I when female heirs were excluded; David II attempted unsuccessfully on several occasions to have the council change the succession procedure.
-Robert II quickly moved to ensure the succession of John when the general council attending his coronation officially named Carrick as heir — in 1373 the Stewart succession was further strengthened when parliament passed entails defining how each of the king's sons could inherit the crown.
+Robert II quickly moved to ensure the succession of John when the general council attending his coronation officially named Carrick as heir.
+In 1373, the Stewart succession was further strengthened when parliament passed entails defining how each of the king's sons could inherit the crown.
 After the coronation John Dunbar who had received the Lordship of Fife from David II now resigned the title so that the king's second son, Robert, Earl of Monteith could receive the Earldom of Fife — Dunbar was compensated with the provision of the earldom of Moray.

 A son, David, the future Duke of Rothesay, was born to Carrick and Annabella on 24 October 1378.
-In 1381, Carrick was calling himself "lieutenant for the marches" sustained by his connections to border magnates such as his brother-in-law, James Douglas, son of William, Earl of Douglas, whom he succeeded in 1384.
+In 1381, Carrick adopted the title "lieutenant for the marches", sustained by his connections to border magnates such as his brother-in-law, James Douglas, son of William, Earl of Douglas, whom he succeeded in 1384.